lowrycito/handbook/pages/study-manual-general-handbook-24.md

 service missions bless both the missionary and others.
 (See Matthew 16:25;
 22:36–40.)

-Mission calls are given to members who desire to serve, are worthy, and are able.
+Mission calls are extended to members who desire to serve, are worthy, and are able.
 These members strive to serve the Lord with all their “heart, might, mind and strength.”
 They develop “faith, hope, charity and love.”
 They keep their “eye single to the glory of God.”
 As they do these things, the Lord will